-Classics is a truly fascinating A Level course which will allow you to delve into a time of mysteries, mythologies, religion, art, sport, philosophy and literature to name but a few.
+Classics is a truly fascinating study that will allow you to delve into a time of mysteries and mythologies, religion and art, sport and literature to name but a few.
 It will capture your imagination and fire your enthusiasm to learn more about the ancient world.
 Classics will also enable you to develop a number of key skills that will support your other A Level choices as well as further study beyond Sixth Form.